wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;What is the place of <span class=tooltip>samadhi<span class=tooltiptext>Superconscious state, profound meditation, trance, rapturous absorption.
 A practice of *yoga* in which the seeker (*sadhaka*) becomes one with the object of his meditation (*sadhya*), thus attaining unqualified bliss. “*Samadhi* is a state in which you transcend the bounds of your body, mind and self-identity, and merge into an undifferentiated unity with all that is”.</span></span>?

-**M:** Not making use of one’s consciousness is <span class=tooltip>samadhi<span class=tooltiptext>Superconscious state, profound meditation, trance, rapturous absorption.
-A practice of *yoga* in which the seeker (*sadhaka*) becomes one with the object of his meditation (*sadhya*), thus attaining unqualified bliss. “*Samadhi* is a state in which you transcend the bounds of your body, mind and self-identity, and merge into an undifferentiated unity with all that is”.</span></span>.
+**M:** Not making use of one’s consciousness is *samadhi*.
 You just leave your mind alone.
 You want nothing, neither from your body nor from your mind.